A fractal geometry immersed in a hierarchical magnetic flux distribution: Effect of the hierarchy parameter on the energy eigenvalue spectrum

 \section{Effect of the hierarchy parameter on the energy eigenvalue spectrum}

 In this section, we discuss the role of the hierarchy parameter $\lambda$ on the energy eigenvalue spectrum of the SPG lattice.
 We have first explicitly constructed the Hamiltonian matrix for the SPG lattice using Eq.~\eqref{eq:hamiltonian}.
 We take the on-site potential $\epsilon_{n}=0$ for all the sites, and consider only nearest-neighbor constant coupling between the sites $t_{mn}=t=1$.
 The direction of the hierarchical fluxes $\Phi_{\ell}$ (where $\ell=1,2,3,\hdots$) in different down-headed triangular closed plaquettes is taken to be in the out-of-plane direction.
 Accordingly, the electrons will pick up the AB phases $\pm \theta_{\ell}$ (`$+$' is for forward hopping and `$-$' is for backward hopping).
 Once the Hamiltonian matrices are constructed for different generations of the SPG lattice, one can easily diagonalize them to evaluate the energy eigenvalue spectrum for the lattice structure.
 Here, we present the results for the 3rd and the 4th generation SPG lattice structure in Fig.~\ref{fig:eng-spec-gen3} and Fig.~\ref{fig:eng-spec-gen4}, respectively.
+We note that, the energy ($E$) of the particle is measured in units of the hopping integral $t$.

 We start our discussion with $\lambda=0$, \ie in absence of the hierarchy parameter.
 It is clear that for $\lambda=0$, the hierarchical magnetic flux distribution in all the plaquettes vanishes.
 Hence, under this condition, we get the energy eigenvalue distribution for the SPG lattice geometry in absence of the magnetic flux.
 The energy eigenvalue spectrum exhibit highly degenerate, discrete, fractal characteristics [see Fig.~\ref{fig:eng-spec-gen3}(a)].
 Then, we incorporate a small non-zero value of $\lambda=0.1$.
 With this small non-zero value of $\lambda$, we instantly observe that, the degeneracy in the energy spectrum is slightly lifted [Fig.~\ref{fig:eng-spec-gen3}(b)].
 As we gradually tune the strength of the hierarchy parameter $\lambda$ more, the energy eigenvalue spectrum become increasingly non-degenerate [Fig.~\ref{fig:eng-spec-gen3}(c) and~\ref{fig:eng-spec-gen3}(d)].
 Thus, by controlling the strength of the hierarchy parameter $\lambda$, one can systematically control the degeneracy of the energy spectrum in a SPG fractal structure.